getcellm/cellm/README.md

 #### Local LLMs

 Cellm can run LLM models locally on your computer via Llamafiles, Ollama, or vLLM.
 This ensures none of your data ever leaves your machine.
-And its free.
+And it's free.

 Cellm uses Gemma 2 2B model with 4-bit quantization by default.
 This clever little model runs fine on a CPU.
-If you don't which model to use, try out this model with a Llamafile server.

 For Ollama and vLLM you will need docker, and for models larger than 3B you will need a GPU.